 If you are experienced in the use of a circular table saw, you can use one.
 Cutting is fast but loud and raises dust and shavings.

 You can also use a jigsaw.
 However, it is advisable to be experienced in handling one.
-It can cut laminate quickly and flexibly.
+It can cut Ultraboden 8.5mm quickly and flexibly.

-Laminate can best be cut with a laminate cutter.
-Such devices are easy to transport, and the laminate can be cut quietly without dust or shavings by employing a simple levering action.
+Ultraboden 8.5mm can best be cut with a laminate cutter.
+Such devices are easy to transport, and the flooring can be cut quietly without dust or shavings by employing a simple levering action.

-How long laminate lasts depends on its performance and abrasion class, the wear and tear it is subjected to and how well it is looked after.
-The German Tenants’ Association (Deutscher Mieterbund) states 10 years as the life expectancy for laminate flooring.
-Floorbit offers up to 15 years warranty on its laminate for residential applications.
+How long laminate lasts depends on its utilisation or abrasion class, the wear and tear it is subjected to, and how well it is looked after.
+The German Tenants’ Association (Deutscher Mieterbund) states ten years as the life expectancy for laminate flooring.
+Floorbit offers up to a fifteen-year warranty on Ultraboden 8.5mm used for residential applications.

-Please observe the following instructions when using laminate flooring in high humidity areas:
+Please observe the following instructions when using Ultraboden 8.5mm flooring in high-humidity areas:

 1. Maintain adequate expansion gaps to all ascending components.

-2. Using silicone, lightly seal endpoints of elements such as skirting boards, profiles, and pipes, for the laminate flooring.
+2. Using silicone, lightly seal endpoints of elements such as skirting boards, profiles and pipes, for the flooring.

-3. Make sure that no water goes under the laminate.
+3. Make sure that no water goes under the flooring.

 4. Do not leave puddles of water on the surface to dry.
 Avoid standing water and other liquids on the flooring surface at all times.
 You can easily clean the floor without water or with minimum quantities of water (damp).
 Loose sand and dust should be removed with a vacuum cleaner.
 Daily cleaning can be done with a dry microfibre mop.

-Following these instructions should ensure that your laminate flooring lasts a long time in high humidity areas such as bathrooms and kitchens.
+Following these instructions should ensure that your Ultraboden 8.5mm flooring lasts a long time in high-humidity areas such as bathrooms and kitchens.

-If the installation is done correctly, you should have some space left between the laminate boards and the wall.
+If the installation is done correctly, you should have some space left between the floorboards and the wall.
 This will give the boards some leeway to shrink and expand when the humidity changes.

 Install skirting boards or end profiles to cover the spaces between the wall and floor.
 You may glue or nail the skirting boards onto the wall.
-Then, use a silicon gun to spread some silicone on top of the skirting boards.
-Even the silicon out using your finger.
+Then, use a silicon gun to spread some silicone on top of the skirting boards and even the silicone out using your finger.

 During humid periods, a rising floor may occur.
-That’s because humidity can expand or shrink the laminate boards.
-Your laminate floor will come up if they are too close to the wall.
+That’s because humidity can expand or shrink the flooring.
+Your flooring will come up if they are too close to the wall.

 You can fix a floor that rises in a few easy steps.
-You will need a chisel, a hammer, and a multi-tool.
-Some surplus laminate board comes in handy too.
+You will need a chisel, a hammer and a multi-tool.
+Some surplus Ultraboden 8.5mm board comes in handy too.